Skip to main content

 AsIAm’s Same Chance Walk for Autism, proudly supported by PTSB

-We are pleased to welcome Presenter and Social Media star Eric Roberts as this year’s Same Chance Walk ambassador, bringing his lived experienced as a former Special Needs Assistant (SNA) and personal connection to Autism advocacy to the initiative.
+We were delighted to have Presenter and Social Media star Eric Roberts as this year's Same Chance Walk ambassador, bringing his lived experienced as a former Special Needs Assistant (SNA) and personal connection to Autism advocacy to the initiative.

-Whether you’re walking solo, with friends, or with your local community, every step you take helps create a more inclusive Ireland.
+Whether you were walking solo, with friends, or with your local community, every step taken helped create a more inclusive Ireland.

 1 in 27 people in Ireland are Autistic, yet many still face barriers to education, employment, and community life.
 The Same Chance Walk for Autism is your opportunity to stand in solidarity and raise essential funds for AsIAm, Ireland’s Autism Charity.

-Together, we can ensure every Autistic person gets the same chance to reach their full potential.
+Together, we took steps towards a more inclusive Ireland – one where every Autistic person has the same chance to reach their full potential.

 PTSB announces a three-year partnership with AsIAm, Ireland’s Autism Charity